-Basin-Scale Assessment is a more detailed level of assessment focusing on a particular sedimentary basin to evaluate and quantify its storage potential and to identify the best (or more prospective) regions and/or sites for $CO_2$ storage and their type, often in relation to the major stationary $CO_2$ sources in the basin or in its proximity.
+Basin-Scale Assessment is a more detailed level of assessment focusing on a particular sedimentary basin to evaluate and quantify its storage potential and to identify the best (or more prospective) regions and/or sites for CO2 storage and their type, often in relation to the major stationary CO2 sources in the basin or in its proximity.
 In most cases a basin is areally smaller than a country, but in some cases it may straddle countries or may be shared by several (e.g., the Williston basin shared by Canada and the US, and the North Sea shared by Norway, UK, Denmark, Germany and Netherlands).
 This level of assessment requires more data categories and a greater level of detail than the regional assessment, sometimes focusing on a specific type of storage (e.g., only oil and gas reservoirs).
-Such assessments have been performed in Canada for oil and gas reservoirs in the Alberta and Williston basins (Bachu and Shaw, 2005), in the UK sector of the Southern North Sea (Holloway et al., 2006) and the East Irish Sea Basin (Kirk, 2005), in the French Paris Basin and some French coal basin prospects (Bonijoly et al., 2003, 2006), and in the Petrel Sub-basin in Australia (Gibson-Poole et al., 2002).
+Such assessments have been performed in Canada for oil and gas reservoirs in the Alberta and Williston basins (Bachu and Shaw, 2005), in the UK sector of the

+Southern North Sea (Holloway et al., 2006) and the East Irish Sea Basin (Kirk, 2005), in the French Paris Basin and some French coal basin prospects (Bonijoly et al., 2003, 2006), and in the Petrel Sub-basin in Australia (Gibson-Poole et al., 2002).

-Regional-Scale Assessment is performed at an increasing level of detail for a large, geographically-contiguous portion of a sedimentary basin, usually defined by the presence of large CO2 sources and/or by its known large potential for CO2 storage.
-Such assessments are undertaken usually to identify sites for CO2 storage (e.g., Gibson-Poole et al., 2004) and to provide a framework for evaluating the long term fate of the injected CO2 (e.g., a region of 200 km × 200 km was evaluated around the Weyburn project in the Williston basin in Canada).
+Regional-Scale Assessment is performed at an increasing level of detail for a large, geographically-contiguous portion of a sedimentary basin, usually defined by the presence of large CO_2 sources and/or by its known large potential for CO_2 storage.
+Such assessments are undertaken usually to identify sites for CO_2 storage (e.g., Gibson-Poole et al., 2004) and to provide a framework for evaluating the long term fate of the injected CO_2 (e.g., a region of 200 km \times 200 km was evaluated around the Weyburn project in the Williston basin in Canada).
+The relationship between basin-scale and regional-scale assessments may reverse in the sense that in the case of very large sedimentary basins like Alberta in Canada that has an area of approximately 900,000 km2, a region is smaller than the basin as a whole, while in some other cases, a region, like northwestern Australia, may include several smaller basins.